Victor Hervey, 6th Marquess of Bristol: Family

 On 6 October 1949, Mr Victor Hervey, as the future Bristol then was, married Pauline Mary Bolton, daughter of Herbert Coxon Bolton; they were divorced in 1959.
-They had one son, Frederick William John Augustus Hervey, 7th Marquess of Bristol (15 September 1954 – 10 January 1999) who married Francesca Fisher in 1984 (and divorced in 1987).
+They had one son, John Hervey, 7th Marquess of Bristol (15 September 1954 – 10 January 1999), who married Francesca Fisher in 1984 (and divorced in 1987).

 Lord Bristol was alleged to have been a harsh father to his eldest son, according to friends of the latter.
 "He treated his son and heir with indifference and contempt", said journalist Anthony Haden-Guest.
 The Marquess of Blandford summed up the relationship: "Victor created the monster that John became."

 On 23 April 1960, eighteen days after his father's death, he married secondly Lady Juliet Wentworth-Fitzwilliam, daughter of Peter Wentworth-Fitzwilliam, 8th Earl Fitzwilliam, and twenty years his junior.
 The Fitzwilliam family were not happy about the marriage, owing to Victor's reputation.
-The couple were divorced in 1972, having had one son, Lord Nicholas Hervey (26 November 1961 – 26 January 1998), and one daughter, Lady Ann Hervey (stillborn, 26 February 1965).
+The couple were divorced in 1972, having had one son, Lord Nicholas Hervey (26 November 1961 – 26 January 1998), and one daughter, Lady Anne Hervey (stillborn, 26 February 1965).
 Both marriages failed because of Victor's infidelity; Lady Juliet subsequently saying "If you want to screw hookers when you are married, you make damn sure you are not caught".

 His third wife was Yvonne Marie Sutton, whom he married on 12 July 1974 at Caxton Hall.
 They had a son, Frederick Hervey, 8th Marquess of Bristol (born 1979), and two daughters: Lady Victoria Hervey (born 1976) and Lady Isabella Hervey (born 1982), who married Christophe de Pauw.
 Victor’s eldest son, John, by then Earl Jermyn, did not like Yvonne, and was upset about the third marriage, and with his brother Lord Nicholas unsuccessfully sued his father, after his will named Yvonne and her children as his main beneficiaries.